 Certain things are within your control.
-You’re not totally helpless against the disease.
 You can team up with mesothelioma experts to get the best available treatment.
 You can improve your health and lifestyle to boost your immune system and cope better with stress.
-You can also reach out for support from family, friends or a support group.
+You can also reach out to family, friends or a cancer survivor group for support.

 Research shows anti-cancer treatment will help you live longer than electing no treatment.
 For example, stage 4 life expectancy is around a year with treatment versus seven months without treatment.

-Early-stage patients can live for years after successful treatment.
-Without treatment, stage 1 patients live two years, but with treatment, they live longer than three years.
-Patients in stage 1 or stage 2 may qualify for multimodal therapy — a combination of aggressive surgery, chemotherapy and radiation therapy — which has the most positive impact on mesothelioma life expectancy.
-Some stage 3 patients qualify, too, if they are in good health, relatively younger and have an epithelial or biphasic cell type.
+Patients with stage 1 or 2 cancer may qualify for multimodal therapy — a combination of aggressive surgery, chemotherapy and radiation therapy — which has the most positive impact on mesothelioma life expectancy.
+Some stage 3 patients qualify, too, if they are in good health, are relatively young and have an epithelial or biphasic cell type.

-There is a chance that your best opportunity at extending your life expectancy could come from experimental treatment in a clinical trial.
+There is a chance that your best opportunity for extending your life expectancy could come from experimental treatment in a clinical trial.
 Mesothelioma researchers constantly test new medications and treatment approaches, and clinical trials allow patients to take advantage of new treatments that may extend mesothelioma survival.
-Unfortunately, new treatment may also come with a higher element of risk.
+Unfortunately, new treatments may also come with a higher element of risk.

 Researchers are investigating several experimental therapies that slow the progress of mesothelioma.
 Immunotherapy and photodynamic therapy (PDT) show promise in extending life expectancy.
-Newer and targeted drugs, such as gene therapy, are effective in killing cancer cells may soon extend life expectancy.
+Other new targeted treatments such as gene therapy may soon prove effective in killing cancer cells and extending life expectancy.

 Many long-term survivors seem to have a unifying link: They make major life changes to improve their health and well-being.
 Some take better care of their bodies through nutrition and exercise, while others strengthen their spirituality or find other ways to foster peace of mind.

 |Stage||Median Life Expectancy|

-Different types of mesothelioma are identified by where they originated, and the location affects life expectancy.
-Tumors that initially form in the lung lining are called pleural mesotheliomas, and patients live around eight months if left untreated.
+Different types of mesothelioma originate in different locations.
+Tumors that initially form in the lung lining are called pleural mesotheliomas, and patients with this type live around eight months if left untreated.
 Tumors that form in the abdominal lining are called peritoneal mesotheliomas, and patients live around six months if left untreated.

 Certain types of cells that make up a mesothelioma tumor respond better to treatment than others.
 Tumors mostly composed of epithelial cells respond best to treatment, and patients with this cell type have a better life expectancy.
 In contrast, tumors made up primarily of the sarcomatoid cell type or the biphasic (mixed) cell type are more difficult to treat, and they are associated with a shorter life expectancy.

-Younger, healthier patients with mesothelioma have more treatment options than older, less healthy patients.
-That’s because as we age, our bodies lose the ability to recover from aggressive therapies and procedures.
-And as we get older, we are more likely to have other health conditions that could leave certain types of treatment out of reach.
+Younger patients with mesothelioma typically have more treatment options than older patients.
+That’s because as we age, our bodies lose the ability to recover from aggressive therapies and procedures, and we are also more likely to develop other health conditions that could leave certain types of treatment out of reach.
 The average age of patients diagnosed with pleural mesothelioma is 69.

-Some cells and biomarkers found in the blood appear to have an impact on life expectancy.
-Several studies report that thrombocytosis (high blood platelet count) and leukocytosis (high white blood cell count) prior to surgery are associated with shorter life expectancy.
-Biomarkers COX-2, antigen p27, MIB-1, VEGF and glycoprotein 90K may have an effect on life expectancy.
-Your doctor can explain your blood test results and how they may affect your expected survival.
+Some biomarkers found in the blood, such as COX-2, antigen p27, MIB-1, VEGF and glycoprotein 90K, appear to have an impact on life expectancy.
+Your doctor can explain your blood test results and how they may affect your prognosis.

-As results from ongoing mesothelioma studies surface, doctors learn more about the diseases.
-New data leads to more accurate mesothelioma prognosis estimates.
+As results from ongoing mesothelioma studies surface, doctors learn more about the disease.
+New data leads to more accurate mesothelioma prognoses.

 Studies that involve surgery tend to report higher mesothelioma survival rates.
-The better outcome in these studies is attributed to the early diagnosis of the participants, and the fact that surgery offers the best chance of long-term survival.
+The better outcomes in these studies are attributed to the early diagnosis of the participants and the fact that surgery offers the best chance of long-term survival.

-Another surgery called pleurectomy/decortication (P/D) has improved survival.
-A 2012 European study reported longer survival among epithelioid pleural mesothelioma patients who had a P/D surgery versus EPP surgery.
-Patients who had a P/D lived an average of 30 months, while patients who received the other major surgical option, an extrapleural pneumonectomy (EPP), lived an average of 14 months.
+A surgical procedure called pleurectomy/decortication (P/D) was associated with improved survival in a 2012 study.
+European researchers found epithelioid pleural mesothelioma patients who had a P/D lived an average of 30 months, while patients who received the other major surgical option, an extrapleural pneumonectomy (EPP), lived an average of 14 months.